3 Helpful / 0 Not

 Very Unique Course

-Pros: -Very unique holes in the woods with a lot of character
+Pros: -Very unique holes in the woods with a lot of character.
+The foliage is very old and has a nice, jungle feel to it.

--No true signature hole, which I would term a pro because there are many holes that are really creative (holes 4, 13, 17)
+-No true signature hole, which I would term a pro because there are many holes that are really creative (holes 4, 13, 17).
+Hole 4 is one of the most fun holes to throw on the course and really a hole that you want to throw multiple shots.
+Its straight down the hill with a legitimate shot at an ace.

 Cons: -A few of the holes have extremely tight fairways.
 The gap on hole 14 isn't more than 5 feet, and hole's 2 and 3 have extremely narrow alleys to throw through.
 However, those holes are fairly short.